 • The Software Product Descriptions (SPDs) for the base operating system and the separately licensed components contain technical information about the products.
-The SPDs are located on the Operating System Volume 1 CD-ROM, in the following directory:

-mount\point/DOCUMENTATION/POSTCRIPT, where mount\point is directory in which the CD is mounted.
+The SPDs are located on the Operating System Volume 1 CD-ROM in the following directories, where mount_point is the directory in which the CD-ROM is mounted.

-This Technical Overview refers to various Request for Comments (RFC).
+- mount_point/DOCUMENTATION/POSTCRIPT (for PostScript files) - mount_point/DOCUMENTATION/ACRO (for PDF files, which you can read or print using the Adobe Acrobat Reader) - mount point/DOCUMENTATION/TEXT (for ASCII text files) - This Technical Overview refers to various Request for Comments (RFCs).
 RFCs define the Internet protocols and policies; they are available from numerous sites including the following: